 04 - "Song of Heaven"

 This song was written to help people suffering from Post Traumatic Stress Disorder (PTSD) by supporting them in telling their stories.
 It is meant to draw people in lyrically, and to create a safe space for PTSD suffers to be able to share their stories, knowing they have the support of loved ones and those who have already left this world.
 When I was talking with Reg and Rose Crow Shoe of the Piikani First Nation about this song, Reg mentioned he had a similar song that was passed along to him from his grandmother and father.
 It is a song to acknowledge war veterans and others who deserve to be honoured.
 It is fitting that both the old song and the new song are brought together on this track.
+PLEASE NOTE: The Honour Song that has been shared in 'Song of Heaven' has been earned and given to the Crowshoe family through generations; passed down and learned exactly, note for note and word for word.
+Reg has followed protocols to be able to share this honour song with us in this way.
+We do not perform that song live unless Reg is with us to perform it, because Sandra has not earned the right to share it.
+The teachings necessary to earn that right would take a lifetime.

 05 - "My Father’s House"